piratefsh/mta-turnstile-scraper/README.md

 10|A002|R051|02-00-00|LEXINGTON AVE|NQR456|BMT|09/20/2015|12:00:00|REGULAR|5318797|1797443
 ```

 Older 2014 format.
-Note that Station, Linename and Division data is missing
+Note that Station, Linename and Division data is missing.
+Date format has also been formatted to be the same as newer format: `YYYY-MM-DD`.

 ```
 id|CA|UNIT|SCP|STATION|LINENAME|DIVISION|DATE|TIME|DESC|ENTRIES|EXITS
 1|A002|R051|02-00-00||||01-22-12|11:00:00|REGULAR|3483225|1203166